 Today’s topic is a bit unusual.
 I will not talk about strategy, tactics, endgames, middle games, psychology and any other chess related things.
 However I will still talk about chess.
 Here are some facts about the game of chess which not many non chess players may be aware of.
 These are little, fundamental ideas behind the game of chess, from the chess history to the longest game possible.
-The first one is:
+This chess information should help you to improve your teory of the game.

 1. The number of possible unique chess games is much greater than the number of electrons in the universe.
 The number of electrons is estimated to be about 10^79, while the number of unique chess games is 10^120.